-The apparel industry is looking for raw material alternatives to petroleum-based artificial fibres (from finite, non-renewable resources) and cotton (which requires large volumes of water and arable land).
-This makes viscose an attractive alternative.Viscose combines key qualities – drape, lustre and rich brilliant colours– that are essential for textile applications.
-Unlike purely synthetic fibres derived from fossil fuels, fabrics made from cellulosic-based fibres are breathable, comfortable to wear and absorb moisture well.
+The apparel industry is looking for raw material alternatives to petroleum-based synthetic fibres (from finite, non-renewable resources) and cotton (which requires large volumes of water, pesticides and arable land).
+Materials such as viscose and lyocell are attractive alternatives because they originate from renewable resources.